 At its entrance and on cards available at information desks throughout, the management prominently posts these rules:

 - How is this sign similar to ones found in stores in your town?
 How is it different?

-- Define the concept of a “social norm.”
+- Using an online dictionary and then again in your own words – define the concept of a “social norm.”

 - Who are these rules aimed at?
 How do you know?

 - Compare and contrast these rules to the rules of your school.
 To the norms that govern your behavior in a public place like a mall in your country.

 - Who decides what the rules are?
 Does “being good” mean different things to different people?
 Is it different in different places?